NathanGASC/ObserverJS/README.md

 # Observer
 Observer module is an implementation for Observer design pattern.
 Observer design pattern is used when you have a class which should send event and other classes should do things on those events.

+I've also added a MutableState class which is a easier way to manage states in your application that defining Observer and Observable classes.
+I keep Observer and Observable classes because they don't exactly work/do the same thing as MutableState class.

 ## How to use
 To install it in your nodejs dependency `npm i @nathangasc/observer`

+### Observer & Observable
-Here an example of use of Observer module for typescript.
+Here an example of use of Observer & Observable classes.
+I **strongly** recommend you to use MutableState class instead of Observer and Observable classes if it fits your needs.
 ```ts
 import { Observable, Observer } from "@nathangasc/observer";